Feedback

 Sheet 79

-In Millstreet Country Park, situated below and within sight of Knocknakilla Hill and its many megaliths - see under Glantane East) is a 'complex' of stones and circles described as follows by Ken Williams:-
+In Millstreet Country Park, situated below and within sight of Knocknakilla Hill and its better-known stone circles - see under Glantane East, below) is a 'complex' of stones and circles described as follows by Ken Williams:-

 "The park has a visitor centre, restaurant, gardens, water courses complete with jumping salmon, wandering deer - and this magnificent Bronze Age site.